80+ Google Reviews for the Law Firm of Kevin P. Sheerin

 If you received a NYPD Psychological Disqualification, but are confused as to how you should proceed, the following video explains the NYPD psychological disqualification appeal process, and the steps you must follow in order to succeed.
 It outlines the NYPD psychological Notice of Proposed Disqualification (NOPD) steps, followed by what you should do if you receive a Notice for a second interview.
 It further explains what you should do if you receive a Notice of Disqualification (NOD), which can be appealed to the NYC Civil Service Commission.

-As a civil service disqualification appeals attorney with 22 years of experience, Kevin Sheerin has extensive knowledge on how to appeal a NYPD Disqualification.
-Over the years he has helped many clients win their appeal.
+As a civil service disqualification appeals attorney with more than 21 years of experience, Kevin Sheerin has extensive knowledge on how to appeal a NYPD Disqualification.
+Over the years he has helped many clients with their appeal.
 He can help you too.

-If you failed your NYPD Psychological Evaluation or have been disqualified for any reason and would like to schedule a free consultation, please feel free to contact Kevin Sheerin at 516.248.0040.
+If you failed your NYPD Psychological Evaluation or have been disqualified for any reason and would like to schedule a free consultation, contact Kevin Sheerin at (631) 239-5825.

 Email: kevin@sheerinlaw.com